matthieugomez/EconPDEs.jl/README.md

 # The function `pdesolve` takes four arguments:
 # 1. a function encoding the ode / pde
-# 2. a state grid corresponding to a discretized version of the state space
+# 2. a state space
-# 3. an initial guess for the array(s) to solve for
+# 3. an initial guess for the value functions
 # 4. a time grid with decreasing values
 ts = range(1000, stop = 0, length = 100)
 @time pdesolve(f, state, y0, ts)